 Ideas to create sculpture come from anywhere.
 Creative ideas can come from seeing a piece of flint or bone found while out walking, or even from a dream, some mythology or something briefly half seen while travelling somewhere.
 The ‘Eve’ and ‘Torso’ series of bronze figures began when I picked up a beautiful piece of flint that looked rather like a female torso.
 I began by making a very small figure hardly bigger than the original stone and then did the series of figures which got larger and larger.
 I made the original larger artwork in plaster as it is possible to create the smoothest of finishes.
 I enjoy people wanting to touch the finished work.

 I create the original pieces of sculpture in clay or plaster because it is fast and I like to get the ideas out quickly.
 I start with a metal supporting armature and use aluminium wire to produce the rough shape I am after and go from there, usually adding clay or plaster as fast as I can.
 I rarely draw my ideas before working as I like to keep the spontaneity and get ideas as I work.

 Most of my finished artwork is cast in bronze.
 Light reflects well off the surface and it can be irresistible to touch.
 Casting bronze is complex and time consuming and I try to be involved at each stage of the process; this metal is timeless and has its own fascinating history and, of course, should outlive us all.

 Over the last few years I have been excited by the mythological figure of Icarus and have produced a series of ‘Icarus’ pieces.
 These ideas began when I was learning how to fly (in an Ikarus C42 fixed wing microlight) and the combination of man and wings is so compelling that I can’t see an end to this period.
-I have made ten sculptures of Icarus in bronze so far.
+I have made eleven sculptures of Icarus so far.